carsonoid/workshop-learn-github-actions/content/workshop/1-create-repo/index.md

 ## Instructions
 {{< slide >}}

-Open up the [New Repository Page](https://github.com/new) and fill it out with these suggested settings:
+Open up the <a href="https://github.com/new" target="_blank">New Repository Page</a> and fill it out with these suggested settings:

 * Template: `No Template`
+  * This field may not exist for some users.
 * Owner: `Your GitHub User`
 * Name: `workshop-learn-github-actions`
   * This can be the same for everyone since it is namespaced under your user
 * Visibility: `Public`
-  * GitHub Actions are availabile to *both* public and private repositories, Each repository gets a number of free "minutes" of action time per month.
+  * GitHub Actions are available to *both* public and private repositories, Each repository gets a number of free "minutes" of action time per month.
   * But, we will be using GitHub Pages to serve the static assets, which will require the repository to be public.
+* Check the "Add a README file" box

 Everything else can be left unchecked.
-We will be bootstraping the contents of the repo in a later step
+We will be bootstrapping the contents of the repo in a later step

 ![New Repository Setup Page](create-page.png)